 Money: Currency in Scotland is pound sterling (£).
 You may bring cash to exchange, use credit cards, or, prior to arrival on Iona, use ATM machines.
 Traveler’s cheques are not encouraged, as you must find a bank that will cash them.

 What to Wear: Bring moderate clothing that you can layer.
 Include rain gear and sturdy walking shoes or boots for walking over hilly and sometimes damp terrain.
-Bordered by ocean, Iona can be windy and wet, but in May, it may also be warm and sunny.
+Bordered by ocean, Iona can be windy and wet.
 It is impossible to predict, so be prepared for variable weather, aware that walking is the way you meet the island.
 Pack a sweater or jacket for potentially cool days and sunglasses and a hat for sunny days.
 Please bring a flashlight.

 Telephones and Internet access: Bishop’s House and Catholic House of Prayer have free wireless Internet access for their guests.
 There are no computers available, so participants need to provide their own.
 If participants bring a mobile telephone and hope to use it, you will need to make sure your provider works with O2, as that is the only reliable network on Iona.
 Bishop’s House has a pay telephone just outside the guest lounge that can also accept incoming calls.